zowe/docs-site/docs/extend/extend-apiml/api-mediation-oidc-authentication.md

    RACMAP ID(ab00001) MAP USERDIDFILTER(NAME('aaa.bbb@richradioham.com')) REGISTRY(NAME('ldaps://us.richradioham.com')) WITHLABEL('identity mapping for ab00001')
    ```

 Alternatively, API ML provides a Zowe CLI plug-in to help administrators generate a JCL for creating the mapping filter specific for the ESM installed on the target mainframe system.
-These JCLs can be submitted on the corresponding ESM to create a distributed identity filter.
+These JCLs can be submitted on the corresponding ESM to create a distributed identity mapping filter.

 For details about how to use the plug-in tool to set up mapping in the ESM of your z/OS system, see the [Identity Federation cli plug-in](../../user-guide/cli-idfplugin.md) documentation.